Hey-Programmers/learn-javascript/06_decomposition_pattern/A_decomposing_problems/README.md

 If you get stuck during this exercise, reference this walkthrough.
 Only watch enough of the walkthrough to get yourself unstuck, then pause the video and pick up the exercise on your own.

-This is maybe my favorite topic.
+This is might be my favorite topic.
 I think it's very high leverage because it is relatively easy to implement but greatly increases the elegance of your code.
 Prefer to solve complex problems with simple solutions.